bkase/slides/algebra-driven-design/slides.md

 !!!

-### One facet of composition: Sequencing animations
+### Sequencing animations

+(show sequence animation)

 !!!

-### Another facet of composition: Playing two animations simultaneously
+### Simultaneous animations

+(show parallel animation)

 !!!

-### Another facet of composition: Changing time
+### Changing time

+(show easing curve)

 !!!

+### What do we do now?

+(image)

-### You could stop here, and build out a library, if you use purity, you'll already create something better than 99% of the design space
+Note: You could stop here, and build out a library, if you use purity, you'll already create something better than 99% of the design space

 !!!

+### Math!

+(image)

-### But there's a secret, we can do more thinking up-front; look to mathematics
+Note: But there's a secret, we can do more thinking up-front; look to mathematics

 !!!
+### Category Theory?

+(complex category theory)

-### Category Theory is the obvious place, but I think category theory is hard.
+Note: Category Theory is the obvious place, but I think category theory is hard to comprehend and express in certain languges.
 There is something more primitive, easier to understand, and possible to instantiate in "every-day" modern languages (like swift) not just Haskell/Scala

 !!!